ketoglou/programmable-power-supply/docs/README.md

 # 5V,1.5A Programmable Power Supply

-Here you wiil find all the necessary documents for the project.
+All the necessary documents for the project.